jenyss/langgraph-codeact-excel-worker/README.md

 ### ```visualize_tools_run_codeact```

-The agent invokes all three tools to complete the task.
+The agent invokes all three tools to complete the user task.
 Tool usage is enforced by the system prompt.

 **Workflow**

 * First, the agent inspects the Excel file using the ```preview_excel_structure``` tool to identify column names and data types.
 * Next, it translates the user input into SQL and executes it using the ```complex_duckdb_query``` tool.
 * Finally, if a visualization is requested or deemed useful, the agent uses ```create_visualization``` tool to generate Plotly chart.
-* No hand over to CodeAct.
+* No hand over to ```CodeAct sub-task```.

 ![visualize_tools_run_codeact visualization](visualize_tools_run_codeact.png)

 ### ```preview_sql_tools_visualize_codeact```

-The agent invokes the ```preview_excel_structure``` & ```complex_duckdb_query``` tools, then delegates the visualization task execution to the CodeAct mode.
+The agent invokes the ```preview_excel_structure``` & ```complex_duckdb_query``` tools, then delegates the visualization sub-task execution to the CodeAct mode (meaning the agent generates and executes the code to complete the task).
 Tool usage is enforced by the system prompt.
 The output in the ```preview_sql_tools_visualize_codeact``` notebook demonstrates how the agent iteratively attempted to generate a visualization, self-correcting along the way until it succeeded.

 **Workflow**

 * First, the agent inspects the Excel file using the ```preview_excel_structure``` tool to identify column names and data types.
 * Next, it translates the user input into SQL and executes it using the ```complex_duckdb_query``` tool.
-* For the final step, the agent enters ```CodeAct``` mode and generates a visualization using Plotly, if requested by the user.
+* For the final step, the agent executes ```CodeAct sub-task``` to generate a visualization using Plotly, if requested by the user.

 ![preview_sql_tools_visualize_codeact visualization](preview_sql_tools_visualize_codeact.png)